juarezr/solrcopy/README.md

 ## Known Issues

-- Error extracting rows from a Solr cloud cluster with unbalanced shards:
+- Error extracting documents from a Solr cloud cluster with unbalanced shards:
-  - Cause: In this case Cause: Solr reports diferent row count according to the instance is answering the query.
+  - Cause: In this case Cause: Solr reports diferent document count according to the instance is answering the query.
   - Fix: extract data pointing directly to the shard instance address, not for the cloud address.

 ## Related Projects